hoelzer/dfg/README.md

 ## Disclaimer

-I used this template for an actual proposal submission in 2019 to the DFG that was accepted and send out for review (unfortunately, not accepted in the end).

-If you use this template and receive a confirmation, please let me know and I will be happy to reference your successful application here! :)
+This LaTeX template is an unofficial offer provided for convenience when preparing grant proposals for the Deutsche Forschungsgemeinschaft (DFG).
+It is based on the structure and formatting of the original Microsoft Word template made available by the DFG but is not affiliated with, endorsed by, or officially supported by the DFG.

+Users are responsible for ensuring their submission complies with the most recent DFG guidelines.
+Please refer to the DFG's official website and documentation for authoritative and up-to-date information.

+Use at your own discretion.

-Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-3, max.
+Furthermore, be aware that since May 2020 the proposal is split into a more research focused part (sections 1-3, max.
 17 pages) and all the supplementary information (starting section 4, max.
 8 pages).
 Please also always check if there are any changes to the [DFG template](https://www.dfg.de/foerderung/programme/einzelfoerderung/sachbeihilfe/formulare_merkblaetter/index.jsp)!